At whatever age, weight, or fitness level, we welcome you.

-Start here with a workshop:
+Start with free intro workshop:

 Restorative yoga offers active therapeutic relaxation.
 You will stay in traditional yoga postures, modified by using blankets and props, for longer periods of time (five minutes or more), in order to thoroughly rest.
 This class is ideal for those looking to reduce physical and mental stress, as well as for those suffering from chronic pain or recovering from illness or injury.
 No yoga experience required, and all levels are welcome.

 Slow Flow Vinyasa